sophiastrano/Greetings/index.md

 ## Welcome to Sophia Strano's Page

 My name is Sophia Strano, but since you're here you can call me Sophie.
-I'm a current Junior at Worcester Polytechnic Institute pursuing a bachelor's in Computer Science as well as a bachelors in Bioinformatics and Computional Biology.
+I'm a current Senior at Worcester Polytechnic Institute pursuing a bachelor's in Computer Science as well as a bachelors in Bioinformatics and Computional Biology.

 This is my page dedicated to cataloging some of my favorite projects and experiences, and other occasional updates in my life.
-Tanti auguri!

 Feel free to download my [resume](file:///C:/Users/sophi/AppData/Local/Temp/Rar$EXa17796.32220/StranoS_Resume.html) or visit my social media [instagram](https://www.instagram.com/sophie.strano/)